 and

-(b) to a contravention of this Act, includes a reference to a contravention of a provision of a Heritage Agreement or an Order made under Part 6, a permit under section 64, or an Order in Council made under section 80.
+(b) to a contravention of this Act, includes a reference to a contravention of a provision of a Heritage Agreement or an order made under Part 6, a permit under section 64, or an Order in Council made under section 80.

 (2) Where a court of summary jurisdiction hearing a charge of an offence against this Act is, for any reason, of the opinion that the charge is a fit subject for prosecution by indictment, the court may abstain from dealing with the charge summarily and commit the accused to trial on indictment.